Unge-Vil/Unge-Vil-Website/themes/uv-kadence-child/readme.md

 Kadence child theme for Unge Vil.

 ## Changelog
+### 0.7.8
+- Restyled related links on Experience pages with icons and consistent button styling.
+- Adjusted partner logo sizing and alignment for more balanced cards.
 ### 0.7.7
 - Version bump for release; no functional changes.
 ### 0.7.6